cfoust/byt/README.md

 The editor is very much a work in progress and currently is not even close to being functional.
 See ROADMAP.md for a deeper understanding of where things are and when, if at all, byt will be usable for general text editing.
+You probably won't see it at your average coffee shop for a number of years.